 The Company's approach to managing liquidity risk is to ensure that it will have sufficient liquidity to fund its liabilities as they become due.
 All of the Company's financial liabilities have contractual maturities of less than 60 days and are subject to normal trade terms.
-As at October 31, 2022, the Company had cash and cash equivalents of \$195,314 to settle current liabilities of \$268,383.
-The Company intends to raise additional financing to address the going concern issue.
+As at October 31, 2023, the Company had cash and cash equivalents of \$1,717,475 to settle current liabilities of \$371,255.